MrLightspeed/Bad-Idea-AI/BADIDEAAI_Release_Notes.md

 ---

 ## [Version 2.0 (Current Version)](#version-20)
+### Highlights
+- Memory retention on a per-room basis is now in General Availability.
+- Significant bug fixes and performance improvements.
+- Essential security updates to protect your data.

-### Added
+### New Features
-- Introduced Memory Retention on a Per Room Basis (GA): BadIdeaAI Bot now supports memory retention on a per room basis, ensuring contextually relevant conversations within specific rooms.
+- Memory Retention on a Per Room Basis: Ensures that conversations remain contextually relevant within specific rooms.

-### Changed
+### Improvements
-- Performance Boost: Fine-tuned the bot's performance for faster response times and a smoother user experience.
+- Performance Boost: Fine-tuned for faster response times and a smoother user experience.

-### Fixed
+### Bug Fixes
-- Enhanced Stability: Worked to eliminate bugs, resulting in improved stability and reduced chances of unexpected errors.
+- Enhanced Stability: Reduced the chances of unexpected errors and disruptions.

-### Security
+### Security Updates
-- Included essential security updates to ensure the safety and privacy of your conversations.
+- Essential updates to keep your conversations safe and private.

+### Acknowledgments
+Thanks to our amazing community for their continued support and feedback.